doctest/doctest/doc/markdown/roadmap.md

     - use variadic templates where appropriate
     - update type lists to C++11
     - update traits - use declval, etc.
+    - move initialization of fields from initializer lists to class bodies

 ### Things that are being considered but not part of the roadmap yet: